 The Tampa Bay Times took home 23 Sunshine State Awards — including 13 first place spots — on Saturday, July 9 at the 22nd Annual Sunshine State Awards, held at the Firefighters Memorial Building in Miami.
 Other big winners include The Palm Beach Post, Sarasota Herald Tribune, and Sun Sentinel.

-SPJ Florida partnered with the National Association of Hispanic Journalists’ South Florida chapter to include Spanish-language awards for the first time.
-In those awards, El Nuevo Herald led the pack, followed closely by el Nuevo Herald and WLTV-Univision 23 with three awards each.
+SPJ Florida partnered with the National Association of Hispanic Journalists’ South Florida chapter to include Spanish-language awards for the third time.
+In those awards, Telemundo led the pack with four awards followed closely by el Nuevo Herald and WLTV-Univision 23 with three awards each.

 Among the highest honors awarded was The James Batten Award for Public Service, given to Michael LaForgia, Cara Fitzpatrick, and Lisa Gartner from the Tampa Bay Times for Failure Factories — a project detailing some of the worst public schools in the state and how they got that way.